hoerresb/WifiWizard/README.md

 This Phonegap plugin enables WiFi management from within Phonegap applications.

-Currently, iOS only has limited functionality.
-Most functionality is only available on Android.
+iOS has limited functionality, as Apple's WifiManager equivalent is only available as a private API.
+Any app that used these features would not be allowed on the app store.
+The only function availabe for iOS is `getCurrentSSID`.

 ### Installation